Heard the Story? Rs 8015 crore Nava Bengaluru Kriya Scheme in Budget-2019 is Rs 8344 crore Nava Nagarottana Scheme in 2020 Budget | | Citizen Matters, Bengaluru

 Source: Govt of Karnataka Budgets 2019-20, 2020-21

-Ravi Ravichander, urban affairs expert, agrees that the new Municipal Corporation Act could be a game changer as reforms are paramount.
+V Ravichander, urban affairs expert, agrees that the new Municipal Corporation Act could be a game changer as reforms are paramount.
 He, however, remains cynical about the other announcements.

 “Citizens want outcomes and budgets provide money estimates and so there is a disconnect in the process.
 And as there is not enough granularity and clarity, it becomes impossible to decipher how and where the money is spent.
 And so we are in a situation where we hear that hundreds and thousands of crores are being spent but garbage, traffic, roads and health remain serious problems,” he said.